Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 5850, in theory, should be just a bit faster than the GeForce GTX 260 overall. (explain)
+Memory BandwidthPerformance-wise, the Radeon HD 5850 should in theory be a small bit superior to the GeForce GTX 260 in general. (explain)

-Texel RateThe Radeon HD 5850 is quite a bit (approximately 42%) better at texture filtering than the GeForce GTX 260. (explain)
+Texel RateThe Radeon HD 5850 is quite a bit (more or less 42%) faster with regards to AF than the GeForce GTX 260. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison